Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Introduction

-\textbf{Contributions.} Our paper makes a significant contribution by unifying classical and interactive methods through the development of novel algorithmic lower bounds.
-Notably, we integrate the traditional techniques of Fano, Le Cam, and Assouad, which have historically lacked a unifying framework, with contemporary interactive decision-making approaches such as the Decision-Estimation Coefficient (DEC).
-Specifically, our contributions include: \begin{itemize} \item We generalize the classical separation condition in Fano's inequality to a novel algorithm-dependent quantile measure by introducing the concept of ghost data generated from an arbitrary reference distribution and embedding the decision distribution into the separation condition. \item We unify mixture-vs-mixture method and Assouad's method as special cases of our general algorithmic lower bound, thereby creating a comprehensive framework that includes the techniques of Fano, Le Cam, and Assouad. \item We integrate DEC into our framework, systematically recovering and refining the DEC approach by developing a new quantile-based formulation and analysis. \item We derive a general lower bound characterized by a new complexity measure, \textit{\dct}, which quantifies the difficulty of estimating a near-optimal policy and complements the original DEC lower bounds. \item As an application, \dct~provides both lower and upper bound for learning any structured bandit model class, up to an exponential gap.
-In particular, the finiteness of \dct~is the necessary and sufficient condition of the finite-time learnability of any structured bandit problem class. \item For convex model classes, our new complexity measure, \dct, provides a polynomially matching upper bound, offering a characterization of learning convex model classes. \end{itemize}
+\neurips{\paragraph{Contributions.} We present a new framework for information-theoretic lower bounds which allows for a unifying presentation of classical lower bounds in statistical estimation (Assouad, Fano, and Le Cam) and recent DEC-based lower bounds for interactive decision making \citep{foster2021statistical,foster2023tight}. \begin{itemize} \item \textbf{Interactive lower bound framework (\cref{sec:general-lower-bounds}).} Our main result is to introduce a new lower bound technique, the \emph{\lbname}.
+The \lbname generalizes the stringent separation condition in the classical Fano inequality to a novel algorithm-dependent condition by introducing the concept of ``ghost data'' generated from a reference distribution.
+This technique recovers the Le Cam two-point method (and convex hull method), Assouad method, and Fano method as special cases.
+By virtue of being algorithm-dependent in nature, the \lbname seamlessly recovers DEC-based lower bounds for interactive decision making as a special case, and leads to refined quantile-based variants. \item \textbf{\Dct~and bandit learnability (\cref{sec:logp}).} As an application of the \lbname, we derive lower bounds for interactive decision making based on a new complexity measure, the \textit{\dct}, which quantifies the difficulty of \emph{estimating} a near-optimal policy/decision, and complements the original DEC lower bounds (which reflect difficulty of exploration as opposed to difficulty of estimation).
+As an application, the \dct~provides both lower and upper bound for learning any structured bandit problem, up to an exponential gap.
+In particular, finiteness of the \dct~is the first necessary and sufficient condition for finite-time learnability of any structured bandit problem.
+As a secondary result, we use the \dct~ to close the remaining gap between the upper and lower bounds in \citet{foster2021statistical,foster2023tight} (up to polynomial factors) for any interactive decision making problem in which the underlying model class is convex. \end{itemize}}